Tenderize/anchor/docs/src/tutorials/tutorial-2.md

 Here, several `#[account(..)]` attributes are used.

 * `mut`: tells the program to persist all changes to the account.
-* `has_one`: enforces the constraint that `Increment.counter.authority == Increment.authority.key`.
+* `belongs_to`: enforces the constraint that `Increment.counter.authority == Increment.authority.key`.
 * `signer`: enforces the constraint that the `authority` account **signed** the transaction.

 If any of these constraints do not hold, then the `increment` instruction will never be executed.
 This allows us to completely separate account validation from our program's business logic, allowing us to reason about each concern more easily.
-For more, see the full [list](https://github.com/project-serum/anchor#accounts-attribute-syntax) of account constraints.
+For more, see the full [list](https://github.com/marinade-finance/anchor#accounts-attribute-syntax) of account constraints.

 ## Next Steps